-This pillar of the project focusses on the key objective of The Vortex Project: Save as many animals as possible by cleaning off plastic from coastlines and oceans.
-Keep plastic in use and recycle plastic trash into upcycled production materials.
-The bigger challenge is the collection of plastic debris that has broken down into tiny pieces without harming sealife.
+This pillar of the project focusses on the following key objective: Save as many animals as possible by cleaning off Ocean Plastic from coastlines and fishnets from the oceans.
+Recycle plastic trash into upcycled production materials and keep it in the loop.
+The real challenge is the collection of plastic debris that has broken down into tiny pieces without harming sea life.
 The technology for such a retrieval process is not yet in place, but a variety of inventions is in development and testing.
-The Vortex Project supports R&D in this field with a think tank.
+Parley supports R&D in this field with a think tank.

-Today, a sexy product can be the most efficient advertising for a cause.
-It is the best proof of concept for a new technology and gives consumers who care the decision to do the right thing.
-Therefore the main communication tool of The Vortex Project are beautiful designed products, that are made in a new and more sustainable way and carry the story of ocean plastic pollution into the world.
-All products made with ocean plastic associated with The Vortex Project contribute to the funding of this initiative.
+A sexy product is the most efficient advertising for a cause.
+It is the best proof of concept for a new technology, an innovative material and gives consumers an easy decision to do the right thing.
+Therefore the main communication tool of this initiative are beautifully designed products, which carry the story of ocean plastic pollution into the world, show new directions and innovate production cycles.
+All products made with Ocean Plastic contribute to the funding of The Vortex Project.

 Captain Paul Watson

-The Vortex Project is a iniative by nonprofit organization Parley for the Oceans, founded in collaboration with the material innovator Bionic Yarn, and Sea Shepherd Conservation Society.
+The Vortex Project, an initiative by Parley for the Oceans, was co-founded in collaboration with the material innovator Bionic Yarn, and Sea Shepherd Conservation Society.
 The project is based on the belief that human economy must be harmonized with the eco system of nature in order to make a serious impact.